alesscor/JavaSE8_NewFeatures/README.md

             DateTimeFormatter df=DateTimeFormatter.ISO_DATE;
             System.out.println("the current date: "+df.format(currentDate));
     ```
-    * The formatters can be customized <3
+    * The formatters can be customized <3, it even allows extensions with locale values.